mgmgkyit/NLU-Assignments/A3 - Language Translation using Transformers/README.md

 # Assignment A3 : Language Translator using Transformers
-# Here, I've experimented langage translation with deep learning
+# Here, I've experimented langage translation with Transformers
 Student ID: st125214

 # About this task